radonhus/bth-mvc-proj/README.md

 5. Run `php -S localhost:1234 -t public` to start a local php server running at port 1234.
 6. Navigate to `http://localhost:1234/`to access the application.

-The result and user database is filled with example users and results.
+Results and user data is stored in an SQLite database.
+The database contains example users and results.
 If you prefer an empty database, run the SQL file `database/db/clear_database.sql` to clear all results and users.

+The repo includes test suites for unit testing using phpunit.
+More testing is possible through phpcs, phpmd, phpmetrics and phpstan, all of which have config files in the root-folder of the repo.
+Run `make test` to run all tests.